chadrwalters/nova/README.md

   - `markdown_parse/`: Initial parsing of markdown and conversion of other formats (preserves original file sizes)
   - `markdown_consolidate/`: Consolidates markdown files with their attachments while maintaining size integrity
   - `markdown_aggregate/`: Combines all consolidated files into a single markdown document with size approximately equal to sum of inputs
+  - `markdown_split/`: Splits content into summary, raw notes, and attachments
 - `images/`: Handles all image-related processing
   - `original/`: Stores original images in their source format
   - `processed/`: Contains optimized and converted images